s33Y377/interview-question-exercise/python1.md

      - memoizationon **caching** (via functools.lru_cache or custom caching) to avoid redundant computations.
      - Profile code using the cProfile module to identify and optimize bottlenecks.

-###What are some ways to handle exceptions in Python?
+### 9. What are some ways to handle exceptions in Python?
 **Answerer**: In Python, exceptions are handled using try, except, else, and finally blocks.
      - try: Contains code that may raise an exception.
      - except: Catches and handles the exception.